wonsunahn/CS1541_Project1/README.md

 ## Creating Performance Plots

-**CONSTRUCTION COMPLETE!
-DO TO COMPLETE THE PROJECT 1 RETROSPECTIVE!**

 Once you are done implementing the simulator, now you can use it to generate some performance plots for longer traces of execution.